Monthly themes for leaders in manufacturing [Roadmap 2021]

 At companies using a device like the Celpax to measure the impact of your leadership actions, you can use the green-red concept as an ice breaker.
 Keep it neutral by asking “What makes us press the green button on our team?”.

 Then, start a simple list where you write the things that your people like at work (green button) and plan to make more of these.
 Once have established trust, continue with the areas where people would like to improve (red button).

 March: Wellbeing Month

-Working 12-hour shifts, rotating shifts or enduring unpredictable work schedules has a proven downside in health terms as recent research shows.
+Working 12-hour shifts has a proven downside in health terms.
+Same goes for rotating shifts and enduring unpredictable work schedules as recent research shows.

 Perhaps nothing can be done about the shifts.
 But you sure can do a lot when it comes to planning the work schedules for your people.
 Unpredictable and last-minute changes mean it’s hard to attract and retain the best workers.